Tawe/personal-blog/content/dnd-musings/Dwarven Tunneling Mole.md

 - **Drow and Duergar** have attempted to harness or clone the species with limited success.
 - **Purple Worms** view the moles as competition and will attack on sight.
 - **Myconids** sometimes cohabitate with dormant moles, especially if they've grown fungal crusts in hibernation.
-- Adventurers occasionally stumble on “fossilized” moles—stone-coated and seemingly inert—only to awaken them with noise or light.
+- Adventurers occasionally stumble on “fossilized” moles - stone-coated and seemingly inert - only to awaken them with noise or light.

 ---